ibm-cloud-docs/containers/cs_tutorial_vpc.md

         ibmcloud ks cluster ls --provider vpc-classic
         ```
         {: pre}
-    2. Download the Kubernetes configuration files.
+    2. Download and add the `kubeconfig` configuration file for your cluster to your existing `kubeconfig` in `~/.kube/config` or the first file in the `KUBECONFIG` environment variable.
         ```
         ibmcloud ks cluster config --cluster myvpc-cluster
         ```
         {: pre}

-        When the download of the configuration files is finished, a command is displayed that you can use to set the path to the local Kubernetes configuration file as an environment variable.

-        Example:

-        ```
-        export KUBECONFIG=/Users/<user_name>/.bluemix/plugins/kubernetes-service/clusters/<cluster_name>/kube-config-<datacenter>-<cluster_name>.yml
-        ```
-        {: screen}

-    3. Copy and paste the command that is displayed in your terminal to set the `KUBECONFIG` environment variable.

     4. Verify that the `kubectl` commands run properly with your cluster by checking the Kubernetes CLI server version.